LunchBadger/loopback-connector-salesforce/README.md

 ## Ambitions

-The idea behind this project is to provide a connection between Loopback and Salesforce.
+The idea behind this project is to provide a connection between LoopBack and Salesforce.
 "*Why not just talk to Salesforce directly as they provide a really good Javascript library already?*", you might ask.
-Well, at SCVO we want to turn our focuses to front-end development so we are developing a Loopback based service that is highly configurable at runtime that can handle most of our back-end needs.
+Well, at SCVO we want to turn our focuses to front-end development so we are developing a LoopBack based service that is highly configurable at runtime that can handle most of our back-end needs.
 These needs are mostly, talking to Salesforce, and indexing data in Elasticsearch.
 We are calling this service [ElasticSauce](https://github.com/scvodigital/elasticsauce).
 Moving the connection to